phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 In their journey some users will acquire the status of party member and some other users will form the strong party core and engage in expanding and growing the party

-### Increasing participation : We design mechanisms that are optimal for different groups of participants.
+### Increasing participation : We design multiple mechanisms that are optimal for different groups of participants.
 Why?
 > Hurwicz (1972) proved the following negative result: in a standard exchange economy, no incentive-compatible mechanism which satisfies the participation constraint can produce Pareto-optimal outcomes.
 In other words, private information precludes full efficiency.

 ## Definitions